A project in collaboration with Karolina Kubik.

-part of 'Alternatives of destruction' exhibition curated by Richard Gregor
+A part of 'Alternatives of destruction' exhibition curated by Richard Gregor.

-Our project re-writes the scenario by presenting them as a family who relieved themselves from the stiff structures of human minds by skateboarding.
+Our project re-writes the scenario by presenting them as a family who are liberated from the stiff structures of the human mind by skateboarding.
 We decided to give them a freedom they never had.

 Tadeusze, exhibition view